Peru Part 4: Cordillera Huayhuash & Cordillera Blanca

 The decision to honeymoon in Peru was due in large part to Machu Picchu; however, after reading into the various mountain treks in the country, Apryle and I quickly became engrossed in planning other adventures.
 After ample research by Apryle, we landed on the Cordillera Huayhuash trek as our apex adventure.

-We poured over various trip reports, purchased the Alpenvereinskarte map, and plotted out our own journey.
+We pored over various trip reports, purchased the Alpenvereinskarte map, and plotted out our own journey.
 Logistically, the easiest part of the trek would have been the trek itself.
 This was due to the amount of planning that was required in regards to obtaining enough food, coordinating transportation, and carrying enough supplies to handle the harsh weather of the Andes.

 After our time at Machu Picchu and Ollyantaytambo, we flew from Cuzco back to Lima, then took a bus from Lima to Huaraz.
 Huaraz served as our launch point for the trek, we purchased food and supplies and organized ourselves before making our way to the starting point in IIamac.
 Because our packs and gear were rather bulky it did not leave much room for all the calories we would need to consume.
 In the market many of the vendors were laughing at the quantity of spaghetti and oats we were purchasing, but it was the best we could find in Huaraz.